 The Dining Commons is operated on the cafeteria plan.
 Students living in the residence hall are charged a non-refundable minimum board.
 Any amount that is spent over the minimum board for the quarter is billed to a student's account at the end of the quarter.

 What should students bring for the residence hall room?

-New students should have completed the online residence hall reservation form and sent in the room reservation fee to Enrollment Services before arriving to campus.
+New students should have completed the online residence hall reservation form and paid the enrollment fee before arriving to campus.
 Suggested items: mattress cover (beds are standard size twin), bed linens, desk lamp, wastebasket, small vacuum, cell phone (Verizon offers strongest signal), telephone, earphones, iron, airtight food storage containers, room decor to reflect a Christian atmosphere, cleaning supplies, microwave, mini refrigerator (four cubic feet or less), circuit breaker power strip and computer.
 See Residence Hall 101 for more information.

 Can students stay in the residence halls over quarter breaks?

 Winning Hall (for women) and Newton Hall (for men) are open during quarter breaks.
 Only students who must stay on campus for work or dean-approved reasons may stay.

 What if my son or daughter experiences roommate problems?

 If issues cannot be resolved between roommates, the student should contact the resident assistant assigned to their hall or the dean of their residence hall.